qishibo/phalcon-fpm-alpine/README.md

 # Phalcon Fpm Env Running In Docker With Php7.2 Based On Apline

-> Based on image php:7.2-fpm-alpine3.7, total size is only 290MB
+> Based on image php:7.2-fpm-alpine3.7, total size is only 290MB, and compressed size is 69 MB.

 ## Version